Produces a message.

 (default), the

-option is evaluated and the result is produced/shown, as a message.
+option is turned into a string and produced/shown, as a message.
 If the test

 option is